JackTheEngineer/Drone/README.md

 Nevertheless, after some magic things happened -- probably some minor modifications to the SPI code -- the SPI started to work on the XMC4500.
-Yet, i don't know exacly, what the reason was. ( The breaking code change ) For the remote Control I use the Chinese HopeRF RFM75 Chip, Bought at Pollin.
+Yet, i don't know exacly, what the reason was, neither the breaking code change.
+For the remote Control I use the Chinese HopeRF RFM75 Chip, Bought at Pollin.
 For the gyroscope and accelerometer I use the MPU 9265 sensor, the most common 9D-Motion Sensor.